Search by Keyword

 Artist Klaus Voormann displaying his "Revolver" cover and Grammy Award

 “The photographer Bob Freeman is working on the possibility of a revolutionary sleeve jacket for the album.
 He’s talking about (having) it done in silvery color, or put out just like a photo negative.”
 This proposed idea, as explained in early 1966 by George Harrison, obviously never came to fruition.

-A new idea immerged from a recollection the group had of their first meeting with Klaus Voormann in the summer of 1960.
+A new idea emerged from the group's recollection of their first meeting with Klaus Voormann in the summer of 1960.
 While on stage at the Kaiserkeller in Hamburg, Germany, Klaus approached the stage in order to make contact with this new band that he had just recently discovered.
-Philip Norman, in his book “Shout,” explains the account: “Shy and unsure of his English, he took with him a sleeve he had designed for an American record, ‘Walk, Don’t Run.’
+Philip Norman, in his book “Shout,” offers this account: “Shy and unsure of his English, he took with him a sleeve he had designed for an American record, ‘Walk, Don’t Run.’
 In a break between sessions he went over to the leader – so he had already identified John Lennon – and in halting English tried to explain about the design.
 John only muttered, ‘Show it to Stu – he’s the artist round here.’”

-The front cover for “Revolver,” this being the second album not needing to mention the name “Beatles” anywhere (it is included in very small print on the back cover), ended up winning a Grammy Award for “Album Cover Of The Year” in 1966.
+The front cover of “Revolver,” this being their second album not to mention the name “Beatles” anywhere (it is included in very small print on the back cover), ended up winning a Grammy Award for “Album Cover Of The Year” in 1966.